Dental Bridges & Partial Dentures in Wauwatosa

 What is a Partial Denture?

 Sometimes when you have multiple missing teeth in various areas of your mouth, a partial denture is the most effective option to replace those teeth.
 A partial has a metal or flexible acrylic framework that holds replacement teeth and suspends them in the missing areas to greatly improve chewing ability and esthetics.
 Partials need to be taken out daily to be cleaned at home to ensure your mouth stays healthy.
 Implants can also be used to help ensure that your partial denture only comes out when you want it to.
-If you’re having issues with your partial dentures in Wauwatosa, let Dr. McCue know.
+If you’re having issues with your partial dentures in Wauwatosa, let Dr. McCue know and contact us today.

 What is the Dental Bridge Placement Process?